jsj5909/jsj5909/README.md

 Hello,
-I'm Jon and I'm a Unity software developer interested in Unity, Software Engineering, and Computer Science in General.
+I'm Jon and I'm a Unity Developer interested in Unity, Software Engineering, and Computer Science in general.

 Check out my website at jonsjenkins.com